wangziqi2016/Kernel/src/doc/general.md

 must not be changed because they are the old BP and the return address, respectively.
 For far functions,  argument list should begin at ``[BP + 6]``.
 For ISR, there is no argument list, but there are three words (6 bytes) on the stack that must not be modified.

+Function returns a value in AX if it is 16 bits, or DX:AX if 32 bits.
+On failure condition, CF should be set, and the content of AX should be either undefined, or an error code that allows the calling function to recover from the failure.

 ## Global Memory Map